“To Leap is our duty, we Leap for the love of the Earth.”

 She picked up her robes to prevent them from dragging on the stone floor and directed them up the steps.
 “Through these doors is the courtyard.
 There we will find the very center of our Hall with several corridors and stairways.”
 She walked through the large wooden door which creaked and beckoned the Candidates and Moths to follow.

 Friedel noticed that the color of the stone changed once they actually entered the courtyard from a warm and dull brown to cold light gray.
 The floor and walls were smooth, and columns, only slightly smaller than the ones outside, rose to the sky.
-The door was little more than a gateway as there was no ceiling and plenty of light shined down into the mountain pass where the Hall was situated.
+The door was little more than a gateway as there was no ceiling and plenty of sunlight shined down into the mountain pass where the Hall was situated.

 The Seraph continued her speech once everyone had entered the courtyard.
 “These stairs lead up to the dormitories, and the doors to the far left lead to the hallway where there are offices and larger classrooms.”